tscnlab/LabHandbook/documentation/src/sops/light_measurements/light_measurement_devices/CircadiometerWP690.md

 _Two types of data need to be extracted.
 First, the csv-file.
 Second, the pmm-file._

    1. Make sure that the hard-drive is connected to the laptop via USB.
+   2. Automated saving via Python Code
+            1. CSV: Click on the ‘Export data’ tab in the Measurements section (second to last icon to the left).
+Save the data in the designated folder that is used by the Python Code (if you don´t know, which folder it is, you can look it up in the code).
+Save the data there, according to the following naming description: wp:time:.csv (e.g. wp0930.csv)
+            2. PMM: Click on the ‘Export pmm’ tab in the Measurements section (third to last icon to the left).
+Save the data in the designated folder that is used by the Python Code (if you don´t know, which folder it is, you can look it up in the code).
+Save the data there, according to the following naming description: wp:time:.pmm (e.g. wp0930.pmm)
+            3. Enter the necessary details for automated naming in the header of the Python Code and let the code run to copy, relocate and rename the files.
+   3. Manual saving
             1. CSV: Click on the ‘Export data’ tab in the Measurements section (second last icon to the left).
 A window opens, where you need to select the option csv-file and afterwards the location of storage.
        Save the data under Hard-Drive&rarr;rewocap&rarr;data&rarr;raw&rarr;ID-date&rarr;(e.g., 1001_20230208)&rarr;ID-time (e.g., 1001_20230208T0800) with the name wp690_year:month:dayTmeasurementtime (e.g. wp690_20230208T0930)
             2. PMM: Click on the ‘Export PMM’ tab in the Measurements section (third last icon to the left).
 Save the data under Hard-Drive&rarr;rewocap&rarr;data&rarr;raw&rarr;ID (e.g., 1001_20230208) with the name wp690_year:month:dayTmeasurementtime.pmm (e.g. wp690_20230208T0930.pmm)
             3. AFTER THE MEASUREMENT SESSION HAS ENDED, copy the folder ID-date (e.g., 1001_20230208) of the according date to the laptop storage: Desktop &arr; rewocap&rarr;data&rarr;raw
-   4. To save storage on the laptop, delete the earliest measurement (according to the ID-date) on the laptop, but only if you have made sure, that this folder is present on the hard-drive.
+            4. To free storage on the laptop, delete the earliest measurement (according to the ID-date) on the laptop, but only if you have made sure, that this folder is already present on the hard-drive.
             5. After you made sure the data is saved, erase the dataset in the software by left-clicking on the orange panel "Outdoor" and right-clicking "Delete".
 You are then asked if you are sure if you want to delete (click "OK") and afterwards if you want to save a restoring point (click "NO").